barryclark/jekyll-now/_posts/2020-04-22-OpenBanking-Part2.md

 ![Authorization](../assets/images/openbanking/013-auth.png)

-After the successful consent approval the browser will be redirected back to your `REDIRECT_URI` (which probably does not exist).
+After the successful consent approval the browser will be redirected back to your `REDIRECT_URI` (the site of which probably does not exist).
 What we are interested in, is the `code` URL parameter.

 ![Auth code](../assets/images/openbanking/014-code.png)